Provisioning a Resource

 https://github.com/terraform-aws-modules/terraform-aws-s3-bucket.git?ref=v3.1.0

-You can also extract specific folders or files from the downloaded module by using the double slash: [URL]//dir/file
+Additionally, it is possible to selectively extract specific folders or files from the downloaded module by incorporating the double slash notation: [URL]//dir/file

 .